 Walk along Westminister Bridge and head to Southbank.
 This is the side you will find London Eye.
 Southbank is packed with many cafes and restaurants and plenty to look at.
 The full circle ride on the London Eye takes about 45 minutes.
 You can also stay at London hotels with views of the London Eye.
 One such hotel is the Premier Inn if you are on a budget or Park Plaza for a little more upmarket.

 So you have the option of buying tickets and heading up there if you have the time and budget.
 (If you want to get on it I recommend coming back to it later in the day before sunset so you get bothsome day and early evening views from above).
 Otherwise, take some pictures and walk along here to get to the Skating Park.

 This area is filled with lots of street art and skateboarders.
-Behind the restaurants here, you will also find a market.
+Behind the restaurants here, you will also find Southbank Food Market which is not to be missed..
 There you can sample some great food all cooked right in front of you.
 From English, Indian, Italian, Japanese and more.
 Stuff that the pie hole and kick back from a few minutes before getting back on the Southbank walk for the next stop.